vhildebrand/HeartwoodRivals/PRD.md

 1. Introduction & Vision

-Project Starlight Valley is a multiplayer, 2D pixel-art life and farming simulation game for web browsers, inspired by the aesthetics and core loops of games like Stardew Valley.
-Its revolutionary feature is a cast of non-player characters (NPCs) powered by large language models (LLMs), allowing for dynamic, unscripted, and evolving conversations.
+Project Heartwood Valley is a multiplayer, 2D pixel-art life and farming simulation game for web browsers that features the world's first fully autonomous generative agents as NPCs.
+Inspired by breakthrough research in "Generative Agents: Interactive Simulacra of Human Behavior" and "Metacognition is all you need?
+Using Introspection in Generative Agents to Improve Goal-directed Behavior", this game creates a living, breathing small town where NPCs have their own memories, schedules, goals, and relationships.

-The core vision is to create a living world where players not only collaborate to build a thriving community but also compete for the affection of truly intelligent and responsive characters.
-We are moving beyond static dialogue trees to foster genuine emotional connection and emergent social dynamics, creating a new genre of social simulation.
+The core vision is to create a persistent social simulation where autonomous agents live authentic lives - working, socializing, pursuing goals, and forming relationships with each other and players.
+These agents remember every interaction, reflect on their experiences, plan for the future, and adapt their behavior based on outcomes.
+Players enter this world as newcomers to a town that continues to exist and evolve even when they're not playing, creating unprecedented emergent storytelling and social dynamics.

 2. Target Audience

+Primary Audience (The AI Enthusiast): Ages 22-40.
+Tech-savvy individuals fascinated by artificial intelligence, emergent behavior, and autonomous systems.
+They are drawn to witnessing and interacting with the first truly agentic NPCs in gaming.
+They want to explore the boundaries of AI behavior and be part of a groundbreaking social simulation experience.
+They are active on platforms like Discord, Reddit, and AI communities.

-Primary Audience (The Social Roleplayer): Ages 18-35.
-Fans of life simulation games (Stardew Valley, Animal Crossing, The Sims).
-They are drawn to character development, storytelling, and social interaction.
-They are intrigued by the promise of AI-driven characters and are looking for a deeper, more meaningful virtual world experience.
-They are active on platforms like Discord and Reddit.
+Secondary Audience (The Social Simulation Lover): Ages 18-35.
+Fans of life simulation games (Stardew Valley, Animal Crossing, The Sims) who crave deeper, more meaningful social interactions.
+They are looking for authentic relationship-building experiences and emergent storytelling that goes beyond scripted content.
+They value character development, community building, and narrative depth.

-Secondary Audience (The Competitive Strategist): Ages 20-40.
+Tertiary Audience (The Competitive Strategist): Ages 20-40.
 Players who enjoy optimization, social strategy, and competitive game mechanics.
-They are motivated by leaderboards, achieving unique outcomes, and mastering game systems.
-They will be drawn to the challenge of "winning" the affection of the AI NPCs.
+They are motivated by understanding agent behavior patterns, achieving unique relationship outcomes, and mastering complex social systems.
+They will be drawn to the challenge of building meaningful relationships with autonomous agents.

 3. Core Features (Epics)

-This PRD breaks down the project into five main feature epics.
+This PRD breaks down the project into seven main feature epics.

 Epic ID